Trust Center · Security · Governance

 Retention

 Retention windows are parent-configurable.
-Default windows follow the most conservative applicable statute (COPPA / UK AADC), and audit logs are retained only as long as required for regulatory defensibility.
+Defaults follow the most conservative applicable statute (COPPA / UK AADC), and audit logs are retained only as long as required for regulatory defensibility.

 Deletion rights